aio-libs/aiohttp/docs/web.rst

 .. _aiohttp-web-variable-handler:

 You can also use *variable routes*.
-If route contains string like ``'/a/{name}/c'`` that means the route matches to the path like ``'/a/b/c'`` or ``'/a/1/c'``.
+If route contains strings like ``'/a/{name}/c'`` that means the route matches to the path like ``'/a/b/c'`` or ``'/a/1/c'``.